Hiring

 Buddy Systems and Mentorship: Assigning a mentor or buddy to new hires can help them acclimatise more quickly to the team and culture, offering a support system for any questions or challenges.

-Hiring for Diversity and Inclusion
+Hiring for Diversity & Inclusion

 Diversity and inclusion are vital considerations in the hiring process to ensure your team reflects varied perspectives and experiences.